fkia413/AMS-Individual-Project/edited.outline.md

 fully functioning application

-## Website Requirements
+## Website Requirements (7.5 hours)

 These requirements are regarded by the client as essential components of the online storefront, thus they should be part of your Minimum Viable Product (MVP).

-### Home Page
+### Home Page - 1.5 hours, use Bootstrap

 The online storefront should have a welcoming home page.
 The home page shall:

-Be visually appealing
+1. Be visually appealing

-Serve as the default for the entire site
+2. Serve as the default for the entire site.
 Allow users to navigate to other sections of the site from here

-Communicate the site's purpose to the visitors
+3. Communicate the site's purpose to the visitors.
 Have pictures or graphics that are relevant to the products being sold

-### Product Listing Page
+### Product Listing Page - 1 hour

 The site needs a page that lists all available products.
 This page should: